 It has the pull/push zoom which makes it super handy to change focus.
 It’s also possible to tilt the lens 90 degrees downward.
 Like many other headlamps, this is a portable one and actually pretty durable. thanks to the aluminum alloy.
 Powered by 3 AA-batteries, sadly these are not included in the package.

 This is suitable for those who love outdoor sports and outdoor recreational activities such as hunting, hiking, biking, camping, cycling, caving, and climbing.
 When buying the Mifine headlamp, you will get an 18 month warranty plus 30 day money back guarantee.
-And keep it mind, while it may be a product designed for the great outdoors it’s not water proof, sure it’ll handle some light rain but I would never go beyond that.
+And keep in mind, while it may be a product designed for the great outdoors it’s not waterproof, sure it’ll handle some light rain but I would never go beyond that.

 Just to remind the users, the ON/OFF button is located on the side.
 You only need to press it one time for it to be set on high mode.
 Two times will set it to low mode and pressing it three times will put it into strobe mode.